 Figure 5.
-Client Side - Web
+Client Side - Web Source: Our work

 2.2.4 Client Side - Mobile

 The mobile client side environment (Figure 6) is designed for students and their parents.
 It is created with the React Native and exported for the two major mobile platforms currently in place - Android and iOS.